amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

           longer, but inference time should be the same.
         - not sure how it performs in detection and other tasks.

+# Analysis
+- Rethinking Pre-training and Self-training
+    - 6/11/2020 arxiv
+    - conclusion
+        - stronger data augmentation for coco detection task does not need pre-training, which could even hurt the accuracy.
+    - similar with data distillation

+# Network architecture
+- Are Labels Necessary for Neural Architecture Search?
+    - arxiv 3/2020
+    - highlights
+        - the paper does not provide any new algorithm for NAS
+        - the paper replaces the supervised loss based on labels by rotation, jigsaw, colorization losses, which are unsupervised.
+        - one experiment is to rank 500 architectures based on supervised loss and self-supervised loss.
+Then, calculate the correlation.
+The conclusion is that the rank is highly correlated so that replacing supervised labels with self-supervised labels is promising for NAS
+        - another experiment is to replace the loss in off-the-shelf DARTS (a NAS algorithm) to search the architecture and evaluate on imagenet classification and scemantic segmentation problems.
+The accuracy is competitive compared with supervised counterpart.
+    - pros
+        - raised a good question and found labels are not essential for NAS
+    - cons
+        - no new algorithm
+- FBNetV3: Joint Architecture-Recipe Search using Neural Acquisition Function
+    - 6/3/2020 arxiv, FB
+    - architecture search, novelty
+        - combine the architecture search and training algorithm
+    - misc
+        - RMSProp is better than SGD
+        - EMA also improves
+        - pre-train the predictor (input is archtecture embedding; output is the accuracy) by the task to predict the flops, which performs better than non-pretraining
+    - experiment
+        - fbnetv3-a vs efficient-net-0
+            - 343M flops vs 390M flops
+            - 78.0 top1 vs 77.3
+        - fbnetv3-c vs efficient-net-1
+            - 544M vs 734M
+            - 79.6 vs 79.2
+        - fbnetv3-e vs efficient-net-2
+            - 752 vs 1G
+            - 80.4 vs 80.3
+        - fbnetv3-g vs efficient-net-3
+            - 2G vs 1.8G
+            - 82.3 vs 81.7

 # Image Classification
+- Adversarial Examples Improve Image Recognition
+    - arxiv 11/2019
+    - the idea is to use seperate BN for clean image and adversirial images during training, which increases the accuarcy on efficient-net by 0.3~0.7 points.
 - Designing Network Design Spaces
     - The key idea is to filter the network architecture search by applying some constraints, e.g. the network width should be non-decreasing.
 Then,